exclaimgames/exclaimgames.github.io/_pages/test-club.md

 ## Interested in becoming a tester?

-Simply subscribe to our newsletter and we'll let you know whenever there are games that need your expert eye.
+Subscribe to our newsletter and we'll let you know whenever there are games that need your expert eye.

 [Sign up <i class="fa fa-angle-right"></i>](https://tinyletter.com/exclaimgames){: .btn .btn--info .btn--large}